iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingRouterInterfaceV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 networking client.
+A networking client is needed to create a router.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new router interface.

+`RouterId` - (Required) ID of the router this interface belongs to.
+Changing this creates a new router interface.

+`SubnetId` - ID of the subnet this interface connects to.
+Changing this creates a new router interface.

+`PortId` - ID of the port this interface connects to.
+Changing this creates a new router interface.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`RouterId` - See Argument Reference above.
+`RouterId` - See Properties above.

-`SubnetId` - See Argument Reference above.
+`SubnetId` - See Properties above.

-`PortId` - See Argument Reference above.
+`PortId` - See Properties above.

 ## See Also